 All coconut oils have a few things in common.

 - They are all made from the meat (white flesh) of a mature coconut (10-12 months after the flower begins to form a seed).

-- Water, fiber and proteins are removed from the flesh of the coconut to obtain the oil.
+- Water, fiber, and proteins are removed from the flesh of the coconut to obtain the oil.

 - All coconut oil, once these constituents are removed, is stable at room temperature.
-This oil is more stable than any other oil because it is predominantly composed of medium chain fatty acids which are "saturated" by hydrogen atoms and resist oxidation.
+This oil is more stable than any other oil because it is predominantly composed of medium chain fatty acids which are "saturated" with hydrogen atoms and resist oxidation.

-- The key factors affecting the stability, taste, quality and price of coconut oil are dependent on how well the proteins, fiber and water are removed and the methods used to remove them.
+- The key factors affecting the stability, taste, quality and price of coconut oil are dependent on how well the proteins, fiber, and water are removed and the methods used to remove them.
 For example:

 - Was heat, smoke, or the sun used during the process and how long did it take?

 - Are there still trace amounts of proteins, fibers or water left in the finished oil?